coenm/RepoM/docs/ActionList.md

 ## browser@1

-Action opening a webbrowser with the provided url.
+Action opening a webbrowser with the provided url. <!-- include: DocsRepositoryActionsTests.DocsRepositoryActionsSettings_RepositoryActionBrowserV1.verified.md -->

-Custom properties:
+Action specific properties:

-- Name: The name of the item (required, string, evaulated)
-- Url: The url to browse to (required, string, evaluated)
+- `url`: The url to browse to. (required, evaluated, string) <!-- endInclude -->

 Example: